SciTools/iris/docs/iris/src/developers_guide/gitwash/set_up_fork.rst

    cd iris
    git remote add upstream git://github.com/SciTools/iris.git

-In detail
+In Detail
 =========

-Clone your fork
+Clone Your Fork
 ---------------

 #.
 Clone your fork to the local computer with ``git clone